slyrus/chemiclj/README.md

-* shortcut -- there is no official release (not yet anyway) of a shortcut jar on clojars, or elsewhere, one MUST INSTALL SHORTCUT BY HAND IN PLACE A SYMLINK TO IT IN THE checkouts DIRECTORY.
+* shortcut -- there is no official release (not yet anyway) of a shortcut jar on clojars, or elsewhere, one MUST INSTALL SHORTCUT BY HAND AND PLACE A SYMLINK TO IT IN THE checkouts DIRECTORY.
 This requires leiningen 1.2 or later.

 * fnparse3 -- Joshua Choi's fnparse3 is required for SMILES